ionic-team/ionic-docs/docs/api/modal.md

 When entering data into a modal, it is often desirable to have a way of preventing accidental data loss.
 The `canDismiss` property on `ion-modal` gives developers control over when a modal is allowed to dismiss.

-There are two different ways of using the `canDismiss` property.
+There are two different ways of using the `canDismiss` property: setting a boolean value or setting a callback function.

 :::note
  Note: When using a sheet modal, `canDismiss` will not be checked on swipe if there is no `0` breakpoint set.
 However, it will still be checked when pressing `Esc` or the hardware back button.